javatarz/roacm/_posts/2011-07-09-removing-file-extensions.markdown

 It's easy to rename all files when there are 10 of them.
 For folders with 100+ files, it gets a lot more tedious.

 In comes my laziness!
-Let's write a batch file to rename files for me. :) Reusability++; Folks in a similarÂ dilemmaÂ can try this batch file.
+Let's write a batch file to rename files for me. :) Reusability++; Folks in a similar dilemma can try this batch file.

 <blockquote>for /f "delims==" %%F in ('dir /b *.tmp') do ren "%%~nxF" "%%~nF"</blockquote>